-Length: 3 days / 2 nights
+Length: 3 days / 2 nights (not flexible)

-Number of Dives: 11 unguided dives (9 day + 2 night)
+Number of Dives: 11 unguided dives (9 day dives + 2 night dives)

 Price: $1,640 for two people (food, accommodation and dives included); no guide included for the dives (extra cost)

-Length: 2 days / 1 night
+Length: 2 days / 1 night (not flexible)

 Price: $1,410 (estimation of accommodation, food and dives); no guide included for the dives (extra cost)

-2. Tips to plan your dives on the Great Barrier Reef: level, guide and equipment
+6. Tips to plan your dives on the Great Barrier Reef: level, guide and equipment

 Beginners will find many options to do an introductory dive or a full open-water certification.

-A liveaboard can be an excellent opportunity to get the Advanced Certification.
+A liveaboard can be an excellent opportunity to obtain the Advanced Certification.
 On Reef Encounter, it only cost $90 extra for it (compared to the guided dive package), it’s a bargain!

 What equipment should you bring for your Cairns diving trip?

 The entire diving gear was provided on all the Cairns diving trips I looked at.
 But the wetsuit seemed optional, as many apparently don’t need it in the 27-degree water.
 I’m always cold, so I always dive with the warmest wetsuit available, which was a shorty wetsuit on Reef Encounter.
 In summer, we had to wear a stinger suit to cover our full body.
 So now, I take my sharkskin* and find it perfect for the water temperature.
 I also always take my mask as I love it, but that wasn’t even a must-have.

 For the return, you need to take into consideration when it is safe to fly after your dives.
-Flying after diving increases the risk of decompression sickness: because of the high concentration of nitrogen in your blood, gas bubbles can form within your body and generate health issues.
-The longer you wait between your last dive and your flight, the less risk of experiencing decompression sickness as the nitrogen in the body decreases during surface time.
+Flying after diving increases the risk of decompression sickness: because of the high concentration of nitrogen in your blood, gas bubbles can form within your body and cause health issues.
+The longer you wait between your last dive and your flight, the less risk of experiencing decompression sickness as the nitrogen in the body decreases during the surface time.